fscek/moj-zet-app-guide/README.md

 ## Overview

+With the **Moj ZET** mobile app, you can quickly purchase a ticket by scanning an official sticker (containing QR codes or NFC tags) representing the vehicle number (e.g., `T22130`).\
-Passengers may find it inconvenient to physically scan the official QR codes or NFC tags placed inside ZET vehicles due to their awkward locations — especially when it's crowded.
-With the **Moj ZET** mobile app, you can quickly purchase a ticket by scanning a code representing the vehicle number (e.g., `T22130`).
+However, passengers may find it inconvenient to physically scan the stickers placed inside ZET vehicles due to their awkward locations — especially when it's crowded.

 ### Goal